joebew42/elixir_cqrs_es_example/README.md

   - http://danielwhittaker.me/2014/09/29/handling-concurrency-issues-cqrs-event-sourced-system/
   - https://dzone.com/articles/the-good-of-event-sourcing-conflict-handling-repli
 - There is some duplicated code in the command handlers tests (e.g., `expect_never` and some aliases and imports)
-- Introduce the use of a GUID for the aggregateId
 - Could we consider to introduce an AccountRepository to hide the detail about the EventStore in the command handlers?
 - Should the EventDescriptor have the aggregateId?
 - Consider to return the changes from the first to the latest, and also following this order in the event store